abc/dfc/README.md

-# dfc - duplicate filename counter
+# dfc - duplicate filename counter test

 This repository is hosted on [git.3e.gg](https://git.3e.gg/acampbell/dfc) and is mirrored to GitHub for convenience and backup purposes.